-Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 Local Weather Patterns & Weather Prediction How can we predict when it's going to storm?
+Topic & Guiding Question Student Objectives Scientific and Engineering Practices Science TEKS 2021 Lesson 1 ✓ Local Weather Patterns & Weather Prediction How can we predict when it's going to storm?
 Students make observations of clouds and develop a tool to make predictions about what kind of weather might happen next.
-2.1F Record and organize data using pictures, numbers, words, symbols, and simple graphs.
+2.3B Make predictions based on observable patterns.
 2.10B Measure, record, and graph weather information, including temperature and precipitation.
-Lesson 2 Mapping & Severe Weather Where do flash floods happen?
+Lesson 2 ✓ Mapping & Severe Weather Where do flash floods happen?
 Students use a model (i.e. a map) to examine the different factors, including the shapes and kinds of land, that contribute to flash floods.
 They use this to predict where flash floods are most likely to happen.
-2.1G Develop and use models to represent phenomena, objects, and processes or design a prototype for a solution to a problem.2.2B Analyze data by identifying significant features and patterns.
+2.2D Record and organize data using pictures, numbers, and words.
+2.3B Make predictions based on observable patterns.
 2.10C Investigate different types of severe weather events such as a hurricane, tornado, or flood and explain that some events are more likely than others in a given region.
-Lesson 3 Natural Hazards & Engineering How can you keep a house from blowing away in a windstorm?
+Lesson 3 ✓ Natural Hazards & Engineering How can you keep a house from blowing away in a windstorm?
 Students design and build solutions that reduce the hazards associated with strong winds that could damage buildings.
-2.1B Plan and conduct simple descriptive investigations and use engineering practices to design solutions to problems.
+2.3A Identify and explain a problem and propose a task and solution for the problem.
 2.10C Investigate different types of severe weather events such as a hurricane, tornado, or flood and explain that some events are more likely than others in a given region.